Actor and Hollywood icon Kirk Douglas dies at 103

-WASHINGTON — Silver screen actor and Hollywood legend Kirk Douglas has died at the age of 103, according to his son actor Michael Douglas.
+WASHINGTON — Silver screen actor and Hollywood legend Kirk Douglas died Wednesday at the age of 103, according to his son actor Michael Douglas.

-In the statement, Michael Douglas said, “It is with tremendous sadness that my brothers and I announce that Kirk Douglas left us today at the age of 103.”
+In a statement posted on social media, Michael Douglas said, “It is with tremendous sadness that my brothers and I announce that Kirk Douglas left us today at the age of 103.”

 The actor is survived by his wife of 65 years, Anne Buydens.

-In the statement, actor Michael Douglas wrote of his father, "“to me and my brothers Joel and Peter he was simply Dad, to Catherine, a wonderful father-in-law, to his grandchildren and great grandchild their loving grandfather, and to his wife Anne, a wonderful husband.”
+Michael Douglas wrote in a post to Facebook, "to me and my brothers Joel and Peter he was simply Dad, to Catherine, a wonderful father-in-law, to his grandchildren and great grandchild their loving grandfather, and to his wife Anne, a wonderful husband."

 The actor went on to say, “Kirk’s life was well lived, and he leaves a legacy in film that will endure for generations to come, and a history as a renowned philanthropist who worked to aid the public and bring peace to the planet,” Michael added.
 “Let me end with the words I told him on his last birthday and which will always remain true.
 Dad- I love you so much and I am so proud to be your son.”

-In November of 2018 Kirk Douglas attended his son Michael's induction into the Hollywood Walk of Fame.
+In Nov.
+2018, Kirk Douglas attended his son Michael's induction into the Hollywood Walk of Fame.
 The actor said of his father, “It means so much to me, Dad, that you’re here today,” as he became emotional he went on to say, "Thank you for your advice, inspiration, and I’ll say it simply and with all my heart: I’m so proud to be your son.”

 Kirk Douglas was considered a superstar before the term was coined, and according to PEOPLE held over 92 acting credits and was in in some 75 films.